 - 1 Pet.
 2:24, "and He Himself bore our sins in His body on the cross, that we might die to sin and live to righteousness; for by His wounds you were healed."

-The Roman Catholic Church not only uses the fallacy of equivocation to produce new doctrines that are not found in scripture, but ones are also in direct contradiction to it.
+The Roman Catholic Church not only uses the fallacy of equivocation to produce new doctrines that are not found in scripture but also ones that are in direct contradiction to it.
 This is why we must keep our eyes on Jesus and trust the Bible as our guide to spiritual truth.
 Otherwise, as is evidenced by Roman Catholicism, all sorts of doctrines will be introduced.
-Who knows what is next, Mary is divine?
+Who knows what is next--Mary is divine?

 - 1. Ludwig Ott, Fundamentals of Catholic Dogma; Rockford, Illinois: 10 books, 1974, page 214.